Streamerbot/streamerbot-wiki/Translations.md

 Then when you have downloaded the file translate it.
-Done with translating it?, fill in this google form below (You need to paste the text of the file you can't just drag and drop the file because of google limitations)
+Done with translating it?, fill in this google form below

 * [Fill in this google form](https://docs.google.com/forms/d/e/1FAIpQLSdZJHXRKtUwFVfNfjObUEnG6KTJO78YPnUBNJ3oeS8u6Eje8Q/viewform)
 {.links-list}